The Sender-Excited Secret Key Agreement Model: Capacity, Reliability and Secrecy Exponents: Proofs of Results in Section

-as required by~\eqref{eqn:mc1} and~\eqref{eqn:mc2}.
-Note that since $\KA$ and $\Phi$ (random variables contained in our identifications in $W_i$ and $U_i$ in \eqref{eqn:aux}) are both functions of $(M, X^n)$ (see problem setting in Section \ref{sec:problem_setting}), $S_i$ by itself does not separate $(X_i, Y_i, Z_i)$ from $ W_i$ and $U_i$.
-However, the separation does hold when $(S_i, X_i)$ are grouped together by the discrete memoryless nature of the channel.
+as required by~\eqref{eqn:joint_dist}.
+Note that since $\KA$ and $\Phi$ (random variables contained in our identifications in $W_i$ and $U_i$ in \eqref{eqn:aux}) are both functions of $(M, X^n)$ (see Section \ref{sec:problem_setting}), $S_i$ by itself does not separate $(X_i, Y_i, Z_i)$ from $W_i$ and $U_i$.
+However, the separation {\em does} hold when $(S_i, X_i)$ are grouped together by the discrete memoryless nature of the channel $p(x,y,z|s)$.
 Substituting the choice of auxiliary random variables in \eqref{eqn:aux} into \eqref{eqn:conv1} yields,

-Now, in light of the fact that the auxiliary random variables in \eqref{eqn:aux} satisfy the Markov conditions, we can upper bound each term in the above sum by the secret key capacity evaluated at the $i$-th sample.
-Finally, by using the definition and concavity of $\Csk(\Gamma)$ (see Lemma \ref{lem:properties}), we have